 We at Ivy Coach see each of these possibilities outlined above creating additional issues.
 Here are some of the flaws we see under each option.

 1. “The honor system”: Some students will adhere to this “honor code,” and yet still others will invariably neglect to report all of their scores.

 2. “Admissions checking with The College Board’: While The College Board can and does make its own rules, this seems to negate the value and the intent of Score Choice.

 3. “High school counselors caught in the middle”: In what seems to be a contradictory statement, The College Board is actually “strongly suggesting” that high school counselors “obtain the consent of students” in sending the entire report.
 Under the FAQs of the same report, it states:

 “Q: How will counselors know which scores to release or include on a transcript?

 A: The College Board recommends that high schools do not include SAT scores when sending student transcripts to colleges or universities.
 We strongly suggest that counselors obtain the consent of students prior to releasing their scores, even if these scores are needed by a third-party program (for example, a scholarship or recognition service).”

-We still can’t get over the fact that now six months after this new policy was announced, the College Board hasn’t established firm guidelines.
-One would think that a company that is a leader in its field would be better organized and not leave students, parents, admissions and college counselors in a general state of confusion.
+We still can’t get over the fact that now six months after this new policy was first announced, The College Board hasn’t established firm guidelines.
+One would think that a company that is a leader in its field would be better organized and not leave students, parents, admissions officers, and college counselors in a general state of confusion.
 According to The College Board, this new policy was “designed to reduce student stress and improve the test-day experience,” yet these ambiguities are creating additional stress.
 We’re incredulous that the test-makers who have dominated the college testing market for over a century and who write the questions that help to determine college admissions can’t produce definitive answers.